 The emotion behind David Blair’s words, “I stay, even when I go” can be seen in the original mural created by celebrated Corktown artist Don Kilpatrick displayed in a place of honor above the porte-cochère.
 We live and breathe Detroit here down to the lobby centerpieces, two original Burroughs adding machines.
-Our own Burroughs Lounge, opening in 2016, is named after the Burroughs Adding Machine Company, a Michigan staple born in 1886.
+Our own Burroughs Lounge is named after the Burroughs Adding Machine Company, a Michigan staple born in 1886.

-The Red Dunn Kitchen, opening June 1, 2017, was inspired by an original piece of art that hung in the Steak Room restaurant of the Holiday Inn Detroit, proudly bearing a portrait of a cock-fighting champion.
+The Red Dunn Kitchen was inspired by an original piece of art that hung in the Steak Room restaurant of the Holiday Inn Detroit, proudly bearing a portrait of a champion cockerel.
 Even the Steak Room will be resurrected as a private dining venue.
 A meeting room lovingly called The Corktown, ensures the Corktown name is as important as ever and those Irish immigrants who fled the potato famine in 1845 to settle here will always be a part of our heritage.
-Future plans revolve around community involvement.
-Behind the Trumbull and Porter hotel is a courtyard that will find new life as a music venue, art venue, and beer garden.
-Downtown Detroit residents and visitors alike will be able to enjoy local bands in warm weather months in a casual lawn setting at the hotel in a courtyard filled with the brainchildren of Detroit artists.
+Behind the Trumbull and Porter hotel is a courtyard that has found new life as a music venue, art venue, and beer garden.
+Downtown Detroit residents and visitors alike enjoy local bands in warm weather months in a casual lawn setting in the courtyard filled with the Detroit vibe.